 It's 1884.
 On the occasion of the upcoming Easter, Tsar Alexander III set a unique task for his goldsmith Peter Carl Fabergé.

 The numbers and statistics are overwhelming.
-Do they mean that the investment in art is also reserved for people with a very high financial status?
+Do they mean that investment in art is reserved for people with a very high financial status?
 Of course not.
-Beginner collectors who are looking for safe investments can place their savings in the works of living artists of the middle generation, awarded and not creating mass.
-According to Gazeta Bankowa: “Their works can be purchased from as little as PLN 5,000, and the value of these works can grow by as much as 10 - 15% per year.”.
+Beginning collectors who are looking for safe investments can allocate their savings to the works of living, middle-generation, award-winning and non-mass-creating artists.
+Their works can be purchased from 5 thousand PLN, and the value of these works may increase by as much as 10 - 15% per year.

-There are many other reasons why you should invest in art.
-Demand for it is always greater than supply, because it is not produced to satisfy the market and the needs of consumers (in other words, it is not affected by typical market mechanisms).
-Works of art are referred to as objects of admiration.
-Let's not be afraid to say that in the world of quick and superficial decisions, it is also a prestigious attribute of people who have intuition and are able to spin their assets.
-It is enough to mention respected personalities from the world of art and business who place their savings in this alternative investment segment; these include: musician Eric Clapton, actor Brad Pitt, François-Henri Pinault president of the Kering group and Bernard Arnault, president of the LVMH group.
-The owners of works of art are also contemporary monarchs, e.g. from Arab culture.
-David Rockefeller in his collection had paintings including Claude Monet or Pablo Picasso.
-The Beckham marriage created their collection for 8 years, without disclosing this fact to the world of media.
-This shows very well that the collecting art by wealthy people from various industries can not be simply called a whim, it is rather the result of the mystery of art that absorbs its lovers.
-Additionally systematic participation in auctions and sinking in the meanders of this market can also enable the acquisition of many new business contacts that will be able to further increase our profits and experience.
+There are many other reasons to invest in art.
+The demand for it is always greater than the supply because it is not produced in order to satisfy the market and the needs of consumers (in other words, it is not operated by mechanisms typical for the market).
+Works of art are called objects of admiration.
+Let's not be afraid to say that in the world of quick and superficial decisions, they are a prestigious attribute of people who have intuition and are able to turn their property.
+It is enough to mention respected personalities from the world of culture and business who invest their savings in this alternative investment segment; they include musician Eric Clapton, actor Brad Pitt, François-Henri Pinault, president of the Kering group, and Bernard Arnault, president of the LVMH group.
+The owners of works of art are also modern monarchs, e.g. from the circles of Arab culture.
+David Rockefeller had paintings in his collection, incl.
+Claude Monet or Pablo Picasso.
+The Beckham couple had been creating their collection for 8 years without boasting about this fact to the world of the media.
+These are clear testimonies that collecting art by wealthy people from various industries cannot be called a whim, but a deliberate action.
+Systematic participation in auctions and immersion in the meanders of this market may allow us to gain many new business contacts that will be able to further increase our profits and experience.